Wind-WindKids/winding/samples/sophieandwind/ice.md

 It came back with a red mark at the top: 17%.

+@image:
+Wind sitting at his school desk, looking frustrated, a civics quiz paper in front of him with a big red "17%" at the top.
+Around him, other students are focused on their work, and the classroom has posters about government and history on the walls.

+Quiz questions are visible on the paper:
+1. Can police search a child's backpack without a warrant?
+2. Should children have the same legal rights as adults?
+3. In the United States, is everyone equal under the law?
+4. Do men and women have equal rights written into the U.S. Constitution?
+5. Are voting rights the same for all residents of a country?
+6. Must private businesses serve all customers equally?

 --
 grounded: page, text
 --
-Somehow, word of the failing grade made its way to the flying club chapter.
+Somehow, word of the failing grade made its way to the flying club.
 By the weekend, the coordinator had sent a polite but stiff message:

 Given your current academic standing, we recommend focusing on schoolwork for now.
 Flying privileges will be paused until improvement is demonstrated.